GladysAssistant/Gladys/server/services/stock-exchange/README.md

 # Stock Exchange Service

 This is a stock exchange service.
+It uses Financial Modeling Prep API.

 Feel free to give your feedbacks 🙂